Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Applications

 Now, let us see some applications of our general results to specific problems.

 \topic{Stochastic Shortest Path}: Finding a path with the exact target length (we allow non-simple paths)\footnote{ The exact version of {\em simple} path is NP-hard, since it includes the Hamiltonian path problem as a special case. } can be easily done in pseudopolynomial time by dynamic programming.
-Therefore, as discussed in Section~\ref{subsec:contribution}, Corollary~\ref{cor:thres} generalizes several results for stochastic shortest path in prior work~\cite{nikolova2006stochastic,nikolova2010approximation}.

-\topic{Stochastic Spanning Tree}: Our objective is to find a spanning tree $T$ in the given probabilistic graph such that $\Prob(w(T)\leq 1)$ is maximized.
+\topic{Stochastic Spanning Tree}: We are given a graph $G$, where the weight of each edge $e$ is an independent, nonnegative random variable.
+Our objective is to find a spanning tree $T$ in $G$, such that $\Prob(w(T)\leq 1)$ is maximized.
 Polynomial time algorithms have been developed for Gaussian distributed edges~\cite{ishii1981stochastic,geetha1993stochastic}.
 To the best of our knowledge, no approximation algorithm with provable guarantee is known for other distributions.
 Noticing there exists a pseudopolynomial time algorithm for the exact spanning tree problem \cite{barahona1987exact}, we can directly apply Corollary~\ref{cor:thres}.

 \topic{Stochastic $k$-Median on Trees}: The problem asks for a set $S$ of $k$ nodes in the given probabilistic tree $G$ such that $\Prob(\sum_{v\in V(G)} \dist(v,S)\leq 1)$ is maximized, where $\dist(v,S)$ is the minimum distance from $v$ to any node in $S$ in the tree metric.
 The $k$-median problem can be solved optimally in polynomial time on trees by dynamic programming \cite{kariv1979algorithmic}.
-In fact, we can easily modify the dynamic program to get a pseudopolynomial time algorithm for the exact version.
-We omit the details.
+It is straightforward to modify the dynamic program to get a pseudopolynomial time algorithm for the exact version.

 \topic{Stochastic Knapsack with Random Sizes}: We are given a set $U$ of $n$ items.
 Each item $i$ has a random size $w_{i}$ and a deterministic profit $v_{i}$.
 We are also given a positive constant $0\leq \gamma\leq 1$.
 The goal is to find a subset $S\subseteq U$ such that $\Prob(w(S)\leq 1)\geq \gamma$ and the total profit $v(S)=\sum_{i\in S}v_{i}$ is maximized.